NOTE, THERE IS AN UPDATE AT THE BOTTOM OF THIS REVIEW. IN SHORT, DO NOT PURCHASE THE CURRENT MODEL.

 It goes without saying, that to get the best out of the RBL, is to have your bike nice and clean.
 Visually, you’ll appreciate just how much protection it provides, when compared to other people riding without them.
 Talking of people, they’ll really appreciate you riding with them, espeically when they choose to follow you.
 Unlike many mudguards unable to handle the the British weather, your rear and and your friends face will be muck free.
 I’ve even had strangers come up to express their thanks!

-Yes, it’s that word again ‘practcial’, but in a sexy way
+Yes, it’s that word again ‘practcial’, but in a groovy way

 It won’t break.
 Not even the bank.

 One final asset to the RBL is it’s price.
 Now currently available at £35 and in some places £30, these tough mudguards won’t break the bank.
 Nor break at all very quickly when riding.
 If you’ve followed the video instructions above, you’ll find very little to tweak, and because the build is quality, you’ll ride whatever the weather with a lot more confidence. – THE BUILD IS QUALITY, TO A POINT – SEE THE UPDATE BELOW.

 The RBL isn’t without it’s flaws.
 Even when fully in place, the front blade, designed to keep your vision clear, vibrates up-and-down annoyingly (see the first picture below).
 What was once a streamline setup, becomes a distored accessory, which isn’t nice to hear and totally ruins the look of the bike.
 Thankfully, this too can be remedied, but requires removing the front brake and bending the SKS brackets to the required fit.